 For cheap fireproof safes, their main locking mechanism is usually just a latch secured by a simple (and small) key lock.
 These safes can often be opened by a simple paperclip.
 So, they’re not amazingly secure.

 If you read online reviews, you’ll see people RANTING about how they can pry into their safes.
 The reality is – yes!
 If you buy a $50 safe, it’ll be pretty easy to break into.
 Sorry to break it to you.

 These cheaper safes might be able to keep out prying children’s hands or even deter petty theft.
 But they won’t help you if you’re trying to keep your $1 million safe.

-The first thing to look out for is a quality key.
+The first thing we look out for is a quality key.
 Some keys are just little pieces of metal without many teeth.
 Look for one that’s more like a door lock – one that will be hard to pick.

-Or alternately, get a safe that uses a combination code or digital lock (but to be fair, all safes usually have key back-up anyway).
+Or alternately, we’d get a safe that uses a combination code or digital lock (but to be fair, all safes usually have key back-up anyway).

-Third look for a pry-resistant hinge.
+Third, we look for a pry-resistant hinge.
 These hinges prevent people from getting access using a crowbar – so they’re much more solid for theft resistance.

 Are fireproof safes also waterproof?

 Some are, some aren’t.
 While Underwriters Laboratory (UL) certifies fireproof ratings, it’s ETL that certifies waterproof ratings.